 One of the first things I learned when I embarked on my budget-food journey is just how easy, filling, and inexpensive soup is.
 Homemade soups are a breeze to throw together and they’re always so much tastier than store-bought canned soup.
-This vegetable beef soup is a great example.
+This Vegetable Beef Soup is a great example.
 It’s chock-full of colorful veggies, filling ground beef, and the most delicious broth ever.
-Serve it up with a nice crusty bread for dipping and lunch is served!
+I like to serve it up with a nice crusty bread for dipping.
+Lunch is served!

 “This soup is so good!
 We made it with chuck roast and added some fresh diced tomatoes to use them up.
 We paired it with your hot honey cornbread and it was amazing!
 So easy, flavorful, and filling.”